Recognise – Respect – Respond – Review

 Volunteers – please!

 Volunteers are able to assist the faculty in a variety of ways.
 We are very grateful for people who can assist by acting as Readers and Writers for assessments during the year, and for formal NCEA examinations in November and December.
-If you have some time to spare, please contact Ann Smith to discuss your possible involvement.
+If you have some time to spare, please contact Lorraine Evening to discuss your possible involvement.